niccit/easy-remote/README.md

 - Threads library provided by rcoyler
   - <a href="https://github.com/rcolyer/threads-scad" target="_blank">Github project</a>

+## To-Do

+- Switch to a socketpool
+   - I'm hoping this helps with overall stability
+	- In addition it will allow the user to push a button while backround checks and maintenance tasks are happening

  ## FAQ

  - My remote is up and running, but after about 6-8 hours it stops communicating with the devices.
 If I look at the REPL it says my active devices are inactive.